We do not like to consult.

 |Is good for improving productivity||Is required to foster innovation|

-Just because I have a registered legal business entity, does not imply that I run a business.
+Just because we have a registered legal business entity, does not imply that we run a business.

 |BUSINESS||FIRM OR A PRACTICE|